 Coaches are role models and character builders.
 Coaches give Special Olympics athletes the most immediate awareness of their own worth, ability, courage and capacity to grow and improve.

 Are you new to Special Olympics Minnesota?

-If you’re interested in being a coach and have not been in contact with a delegation or team, please complete our coach interest form.
+If you’re interested in being a coach, a team assistant or a Unified Partner and have not been in contact with a delegation or team, please complete our interest form.

 Are you connected with a Special Olympics Minnesota team?

 Do you need to update your Level 1 certification?